Conservative Anosov diffeomorphisms of the two torus without an absolutely continuous invariant measure

 \subsubsection{Idea of the construction of the type ${\rm III}$ Markov measure.}

 The construction uses the ideas in \cite{Kos1}.
 For every $j\leq0$

 where $\mathbf{Q}$ and $\pi_{\mathbf{Q}}$ are as in (\ref{eq: Lebesgue Transition function}) and (\ref{eq:Lebesgue stationary dist.}) respectively.
 On the positive axis one defines on larger and larger chunks the stochastic matrices which depend on a distortion parameter $\lambda_{k}\geq1$ where $1$ means no distortion.
 Now a cylinder set $[b]_{-n}^{n}$ fixes the values of the first $n$ terms in the product form of the Radon Nykodym derivatives.
-In order to enforce a given number to be in the ratio set we need to be able to correct the values that are fixed by the cylinder set .
+We would like to be able to correct the values in order that we can enforce a given number to be in the ratio set.
 This corresponds to a lattice condition on $\lambda_{k}$ which is less straightforward then the one in \cite{Kos1}.
-In the case of a Markov measure, a new difficulty arises since the coordinates are not independent.
-This is overcome by using the convergence to the stationary distribution and the mixing property for stationary chains.
+However this is not enough for a Markov measure, since the states are not independent, this forces us to utilize both the convergence to the stationary distribution and the mixing property for stationary chains.